Famous Shiva Temples in Garhwal and Kumaon Region of Uttarakhand

 Nainital

-The place got its name from Devi Naini, a local deity believed to an incarnation of Shakti.
+The place got its name from Devi Naini, a local deity believed to be an incarnation of Shakti.
 Taal means water tank.
 Naini Taal is actually a juxtaposition of two words meaning the lake of Devi Naini.
 Its picturesque charm is a major attraction for the tourists apart from the ancient temples and other tourist spots.

 Mukteshwar Temple

 The holy shrine is situated about 51 km from Nainital.
-It is named such as Lord Shiva is believed to grant ‘Mukti’ or freedom from the unending cycle of birth and death and hence the name Mukteshwar.
+It is named as Lord Shiva is believed to grant ‘Mukti’ or freedom from the unending cycle of birth and death and hence the name Mukteshwar.

 Udham Singh Nagar